carment0/LearnRuby/Notes/RubyControlStructures.md

 `retry if` – start the whole loop over

 ### While
--Although a while loop is technically an expression in that it evaluates to a single value, that value is always nil.
+- Although a while loop is technically an expression in that it evaluates to a single value, that value is always nil.
 If the while loop is within the body of a method definition, one can explicitly return a value from the loop (and the method) using the return keyword
+- One can terminate the loop without returning from a method using the break keyword
+- The next keyword skips the loop ahead to its next iteration

 ``` ruby
 counter = 0